-Saul Ewing Arnstein & Lehr's Multi-Family Practice represents clients involved in building housing developments of all types.
-We represent national, regional, and small builders in development projects throughout Pennsylvania, New Jersey, Delaware, and Maryland, ranging from hundreds of units to ten or fewer homes, including:
+Saul Ewing Arnstein & Lehr's Multifamily Real Estate Practice represents clients involved in building housing developments of all types.
+We represent national, regional, and local builders in development projects throughout the U.S., ranging from hundreds of units to ten or fewer homes, including:

 - Single-family homes

 Jumping Hurdles: Assistance at Key Phases of a Project

 Our Multifamily Practice attorneys have experience in assembling parcels of land into viable tracts, and we offer valuable counsel and research at the due diligence stage.
 We help clients take projects through the various phases of development, including: